How to Let Go As They Grow

 The same goes for butting into your children's dreams.
 Gillespie has always let her son, now 19, pursue his ambition to be a musician, even if it didn't fit her vision of his future.
 "If I had tried to shape him into my idea for what he was supposed to be he wouldn't have been happy, and he probably wouldn't spend time with me," she says.
 "Today, he's passionate, kind, makes his own way in the world—he's awesome."

-Phew—you've done it: Packed a kid off to college.
+Phew—you've done it: Your child is now grown up and off to college!
 Now, take the golden opportunity to take a class, learn a new skill, travel—anything that allows you to "live through your own life and accomplishments," as Tiemann puts it.

 You'll be too busy embracing your own challenges to over-worry about those of the budding college kid.
 "It opens up this whole new phase of life that I hadn't given much consideration to," says Barbara Brown, a mom in Nashville, Tennessee, whose son starts classes at the University of Tennessee-Knoxville this fall.
 "Things can happen that couldn't happen before."